Rt. Rev. Edward Smith1

 William Cavendish, 1st Duke of Devonshire 2

-He succeeded to the title of 4th Baron Cavendish of Hardwick, co.
-Derby [E., 1605] on 23 November 1684.1 He succeeded to the title of 4th Earl of Devonshire [E., 1618] on 23 November 1684.1 He was one of the seven who signed the invitiation to William of Orange to come to England,a dn was one of the first to take up arms on his behalf on his arrival.1 He was invested as a Knight, Order of the Garter (K.G.) in 1689.1 He was invested as a Privy Counsellor (P.C.) in 1689.1 He held the office of Lord Steward of the Household between 1689 and 1707.1 He succeeded to the title of 1st Marquess of Hartington, co.
-Derby [England] on 12 May 1694.1 He succeeded to the title of 1st Duke of Devonshire [England] on 12 May 1694.1 He has an extensive biographical entry in the Dictionary of National Biography.3
+He succeeded as the 4th Baron Cavendish of Hardwick, co.
+Derby [E., 1605] on 23 November 1684.1 He succeeded as the 4th Earl of Devonshire [E., 1618] on 23 November 1684.1 He was one of the seven who signed the invitiation to William of Orange to come to England,a dn was one of the first to take up arms on his behalf on his arrival.1 He was appointed Knight, Order of the Garter (K.G.) in 1689.1 He was appointed Privy Counsellor (P.C.) in 1689.1 He held the office of Lord Steward of the Household between 1689 and 1707.1 He succeeded as the 1st Marquess of Hartington, co.
+Derby [England] on 12 May 1694.1 He succeeded as the 1st Duke of Devonshire [England] on 12 May 1694.1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Children of William Cavendish, 1st Duke of Devonshire and Lady Mary Butler